• Skip to primary navigation

 Have you tried those Innofoods dark chocolate coconut clusters from Costco?

 As far as ingredients go, the Innofoods dark chocolate nuggets aren't too bad.
-In fact, what makes them non-Paleo are the sugars.
+In fact, what makes them non-paleo are the sugars.
 (The sugar in the chocolate and the added cane sugar and rice syrup.)
-Other than that, those chocolate clusters are perfectly healthy - naturally gluten free, grain free and Vegan friendly.
+Other than that, those chocolate clusters are perfectly healthy - naturally gluten free, grain free and vegan friendly.

 Here's what you need to make them: